molloy-lab/Dollo-CDP/README.md

 ```
 ./dollo-cdp -i <input nexus file> -o <output file name>
 ```
+We recommend working through [this example](example/README.md).

-Also, check out the Dollo-CDP usage options with this command:
+We also recommend checking out the Dollo-CDP usage options with this command:
 ```
 ./dollo-cdp -h
 ```